Welcome to beautiful Ontario, CANADA

 Born in Weymouth, Dorset, England in 1946, I first became interested in radio from my father, Arthur, SK, ex G3SUO who was a Royal Navy radio operator in the Second World War.

 I became a short wave listener at the age of 9 years (1955) using various commercial radios with short wave.
 At that time it was mainly AM and CW transmissions from amateurs.

 I was first licensed in Victoria, British Columbia in 1963 as VE7BMG; from 1963-1976 as G3SUP (Weymouth, Dorset) and from 1976 to the present as VE3IPA.

-I enjoy CW and use a selection of straight vintage keys, the oldest dating from around 1910.
+CW is my preferred mode and use a selection of straight vintage keys, the oldest dating from around 1910.

 Past equipment 1950's/60's included WW2 Canadian 19 set (tank), WW2 Canadian 52 set, DX 40 and Codar AT5 transmitter.
 I used the Codar in the 60's as a mobile set up with a Mohican receiver.
 I still have the Codar.
 It runs 10W on AM or CW, 160/80.